Curriculum and Instruction

 Are you interested in teacher education programs for alternative certification through a fifth-year Master’s degree?
 Curriculum and Instruction offers three alternative paths to initial teacher certification.
 The EED, ECE, and SCD Alt-A Master's programs are offered in a blended format.
 Teacher candidates in the Alt-A program There are some courses on campus in a face-to-face setting, some online course offerings, and clinical experiences in the P-12 special education setting.

-- Elementary Education Email Dr. Christie Calhoun for more information on the EED Alt-A Master's.
+- Elementary Education Email Dr. Cynthia Connor for more information on the EED Alt-A Master's.

 - Early Childhood Education Email Dr. Barbie Norvell for more information on the ECE Alt-A Master's.